The Bankrate promise

 If you need legal or medical help while away from home, you can call the card’s Benefits Administrator for travel and emergency assistance.

 You can also get help through this card when you’re in a pinch on the road, whether it’s your car or a rental car.
 With Visa’s Roadside Dispatch, you can call a hotline to be towed, jump start your car, get help changing your tire, access fuel delivery and more.
 These services aren’t free, but you’ll be glad you can count on them in case of an emergency.

-For U.S.-manufactured items with eligible warranties that you pay for with your Prime Rewards card, the extended warranty protection will extend the warranty by another year.
-And, with Purchase Protection, if an item you pay for with the card is damaged or stolen within 120 days of purchase, you can receive up to $500 to replace it (limit of $50,000 per account).
+For items with eligible U.S. warranties that you pay for with your Prime Visa card, the extended warranty protection will extend the warranty by another year.
+This coverage is good for eligible items with extended manufacturer’s warranties of three years or less.

 The bottom line

 If you’re already an Amazon Prime member, adding the Amazon Prime Visa card to your wallet can make Amazon’s low prices an even sweeter deal.
 If you use Prime regularly, the welcome bonus gift card and high-earning rewards categories for Amazon.com and Whole Foods purchases can cover the cost of your membership.

 This card also offers competitive rewards rates for non-Amazon purchases at gas stations, restaurants and on local transit, commuting and ridesharing.
 It also comes with a bevy of benefits — roadside protections, a concierge service, hotel perks and travel protections — that make it a great option for travelers.